hridyeshh/PaperBoxd/README.md

 **Activity Feed**:
 - Dedicated `/activity` page for logged-in user's activity
-- Tracks book additions, list creations, profile updates, list shares, book shares, and granted access notifications
+- Tracks book additions, list creations, profile updates, list shares, book shares, granted access notifications, and diary entry likes
 - Filterable by "Friends" and "Me"
 - Real-time activity indicator in header ("Updates" button) when new friend activities are available
 - Activity format: `[username] [action] [bookname]` for clear readability
-- Clickable activities that navigate to relevant content (e.g., shared lists, shared books, granted access lists)
+- Clickable activities that navigate to relevant content (e.g., shared lists, shared books, granted access lists, diary entries)
 - **Activity Types**:
   - `shared_list`: When a follower shares a list with you
   - `shared_book`: When a follower shares a book with you
   - `granted_access`: When someone grants you access to their private list
+  - `liked_diary_entry`: When someone likes your diary entry (format: "[username] liked your note on [diary_entry_name]")

 **Reading Lists**:
 - **List Creation**: Pinterest-style modal for creating new lists with title, description, and privacy options